 Yes, you can apply for more than one scholarship.
-However, you cannot be awarded more than one scholarship from our office; for example, if you are eligible for the Trustee’s Scholarship, Henry Vogt Scholarship, and Eagle Scout Scholarship, you will be considered for all of them, but you will ultimately be awarded only one.
+However, you cannot be awarded more than one scholarship from our office.
+For example, if you are eligible for the Trustee’s Scholarship, Vogt Scholarship and Eagle Scout Award, you will be considered for all of them, but ultimately, you will be awarded only one.

 - Why is Harlan Scholars my only choice on the application?

-The scholarship/guaranteed entrance program application only allows you to apply programs you meet the eligibility for.
+The scholarship/guaranteed entrance program application allows you to apply to programs for which you meet eligibility requirements.
 Some students may only be eligible for a limited number of programs.
-For example, most (but not all) of the scholarships and guaranteed entrance programs require you be a resident of Kentucky, therefore out-of-state students oftentimes will have limited choices, like Harlan Scholars and U-Lead.
+For example, many of the scholarships and guaranteed entrance programs require applicants to be Kentucky residents.
+Therefore, out-of-state students often times have more limited choices.
 For more information on out-of-state scholarship opportunities, please visit louisville.edu/admissions/aid/scholarships/national-scholars.

 - My friend received a higher a scholarship than me but we have the same GPA and test score?

-- My older brother/sister received a larger scholarship a few years ago than I did, but we had the same GPA and test score?
+- My older brother/sister received a scholarship a few years, and it was larger than mine.
+We have the same GPA and test score.
+How did that happen?

 - Can I take the ACT after January 15 to increase my scholarship possibilities?

-- If I am selected for a guaranteed entrance programs do I automatically receive a scholarship?
+- If I am selected for a guaranteed entrance program, do I automatically receive a scholarship?

-Students selected for guaranteed entrance programs are not automatically awarded scholarships.
+Students selected for guaranteed entrance programs are not automatically awarded scholarships and require an interview if selected.
 Many students selected do receive scholarships as well, but requirements and minimums vary between scholarships/programs, so scholarships are not guaranteed for these students.